mongodb-haskell/mongodb/tutorial.md

 To insert a document into a collection we can use the *insert* function:

-    > insert con postsCol post
+    > run $ insert "posts" post
-    BsonObjectId 23400392795601893065744187392
+    Right (Oid 4c16d355 c80c560858000000)

-When a document is inserted a special key, *_id*, is automatically added if the document doesn't already contain an *_id* key.
+When a document is inserted a special field, *_id*, is automatically added if the document doesn't already contain that field.
 The value of *_id* must be unique across the collection. *insert* returns the value of *_id* for the inserted document.
 For more information, see the [documentation on _id](http://www.mongodb.org/display/DOCS/Object+IDs).